 Now, instead of one doorman, you need three or four doormen to pry the door open.
 In other words, your pancreas produces more and more insulin in response to insulin resistance.
 This keeps your blood sugar in the normal range for a long time.
 If insulin resistance is not treated, as is often the case, the pancreas eventually becomes exhausted and insulin production starts to drop.
 At this stage, your blood glucose levels start to rise, and you gradually develop prediabetes and then diabetes.

+Some people become Type 2 diabetic at a relatively young age while others don’t until late in life.
+Why is it so?
 The ability of the pancreas to produce insulin varies from person to person.
-Some people have a limited ability to produce insulin.
+Some people have a limited ability to produce insulin in the face of insulin resistance.
 They develop diabetes at a younger age—in their twenties and thirties or even in their teens.
-Others have an extraordinary ability to produce large amounts of insulin.
+Others have an extraordinary ability to produce large amounts of insulin in response to ongoing insulin resistance.
 These patients do not develop diabetes until late in life.
-They may die of a heart attack or stroke before they develop diabetes.
+They may even die of a heart attack or stroke before they develop diabetes.

-Remember, diabetes is only one of the manifestations of insulin resistance.
+Type 2 diabetes is only one of the many manifestations of insulin resistance.
 Other manifestations include prediabetes, high blood pressure, cholesterol disorder, heart disease, stroke, dementia, fatty liver, and a high risk for cancer.